keul/haunts/README.rst

 Roadmap
 =======

-The following ambitious roadmap based on maturtiy level of the software, no timeline available yet.
+The following (ambitious) roadmap is based on the maturtiy level of the software, no timeline available yet.

 - Alpha